GamedevFramework/gf/README.md

 - [Freetype](http://freetype.org/) >= 2.5.2 (FreeType license)
 - [CMake](https://cmake.org/) >= 3.0.2

-See the [documentation](http://gamedevframework.github.io/latest/build_and_install.html) for more information.
+See the [documentation](http://gamedevframework.github.io/latest/build_and_install.html) for more information on how to build and install gf.